AstaJoks/we-love-dogs-PP4/README.md

 ### Typography

-- One font was chosen for this website, and that was Roboto from google fonts.
-It is clear and simple to read.
+- Two fonts were chosen for this website: Roboto and Lato from google fonts.
+They are clear and simple to read.

 ### Imagery